anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-final.md

 * `README.md` includes an explanation of what you did to address the usability issue
 * The front-end improvement is evident when comparing the relevant files in the codebase from the `front-end` tag & the `improved-design` tag

-### Exemplary
+### Advanced
-Your team’s code fulfilled the Proficiency requirements for BOTH the code and front-end design improvement options.
+Your team’s code fulfilled the Core requirements for BOTH the code and front-end design improvement options.